-The pool should be always kept free of faecal matter and large particles should be removed.
+The pool should be always kept free of faecal matter and contamination of any kind should be removed.
 Equipment such as jugs, sieves and brushes should be single use.

 If there is heavy contamination the woman/birthing person should be advised to leave the pool, the pool must be emptied, cleaned in accordance with current infection control recommendations and thoroughly dried before refilling.